Commit2Cosmos/MonteCarloSimulation/UsefulStuff.md

 Pressure ?

-Technical:

-Add testing functions
-Include all packages needed

 Qs:

-How to store data:
-grid

-Separate file for testing (pytest/unit test)

-Change color w speed or number of collisions (use scatter!!!!!)
+Change color w speed or number of collisions ????????????????????/

-Switch units to mean free path!!!!!!! (check dimensions as a test)

-Provide diagnostics at the start of the simulation
+Switch units to mean free path!!!!!!! (check dimensions as a test) Provide diagnostics at the start of the simulation Separate file for testing (pytest/unit test)

 Introduce seeds for reproducibility
 Use config files to use specific funcs

 \sigma * c_r is P(collision per time per number density)
 * number density * time => P(collision)

 F_N = statistical weight (# of real per simulated) (collection/blob)

 n (number density) = N / V * F_N